sAleksovski/FinkiASK/README.md

 # FinkiASK

 ### Description
 Android application for answering tests and surveys, can be used with or without login with CAS.
+To connect with the backend server, you have to change the IP address in [TestsRestAdapter.java] (https://github.com/sAleksovski/FinkiASK/blob/master/app/src/main/java/mk/ukim/finki/tr/finkiask/data/api/TestsRestAdapter.java)

 ### Project
 This application is only part of a faculty project for creating a system for taking surveys and tests by students and showing real-time results for professors on separate website.
 The other components are: